twallema/pySODM/docs/quickstart.md

 To define the SIR model, first, the `ODEModel` class must be loaded from `~/src/models/base.by`.
 The `ODEModel` class is then passed on to our model class, which we conveniently name `ODE_SIR`.
 Inside our model class, we'll have to define the names of the model states and parameters, as well as an `integrate` function where the differentials are computed.
 There are some formatting requirements to the integrate function, which are checked upon model initialization,

-1. The integrate function must be a static method
+1. The integrate function must be a static method (include `@staticmethod`)
 2. The integrate function must have the timestep `t` as its first input
 3. The timestep `t` is first followed by the states, then the parameters
-4. The integrate function returns a differential for every model state
+4. The integrate function must return a differential for every model state

 ```
 # Import the ODEModel class